usnavy/Navy-Design-Guide/image-scheme.md

 #### Placement
 They are within information driven content, and promote the informatics.

+##### Choosing an informational image
+Informational images should inform or instruct, engaging the user and setting the articulated tone for the page, but they shouldn’t overpower the content elements they support.
+Pay attention to both the appearance of the image and its composition.

 ##### Appearance

 When considering the appearance of an informational image, follow our